dliktorius/programmers-week-2021/README.md

 The **ContainerDemo** project makes use of Docker to containerize a Node.js based Web API project.

 You may wish to review the [Quick Start Guide](https://code.visualstudio.com/docs/containers/quickstart-node) this demo was created from.

+To deploy the demo resources using the provided Azure ARM template, you can deploy them ysing the Azure Portal or with the included PowerShell script.
+Note: PowprerShell v7.1 or later (7.1.4 was used for this demo) should be used and is the preferred major release of PowerShell recommended by Microsoft for Azure.